When and where is it?

 Will childcare be available?

 Yes!
-We will be providing childcare at this year’s conference.
-It will be available for the duration of the main conference and is free.
-You will be required to provide food for your child for the day.
-If you would like to book your child in then please purchase an additional ‘Childcare’ ticket when purchasing your ticket.
-Spots are limited!
+Childcare is available for the duration of the main conference and is free.
+You will be required to provide food for your child for the day if they are under 12.
+If you would like to book your child in then click the childcare link after purchasing your ticket.
+We will update this FAQ if we reach capacity.

 When does registration open?